The King in Yellow: Inspirations for The King in Yellow

 Chambers borrowed the names Carcosa, Hali and Hastur from Ambrose Bierce: specifically, his short stories "An Inhabitant of Carcosa" and "Haïta the Shepherd".
 There is no strong indication that Chambers was influenced beyond liking the names.
 For example, Hastur is a god of shepherds in "Haïta the Shepherd", but is implicitly a location in "The Repairer of Reputations", listed alongside the Hyades and Aldebaran.

-The Mask that the Stranger is instructed to remove but turns out not to exist at all in the excerpt from The King in Yellow play (in Chambers' short story "The Mask") evokes the scene in Edgar Allan Poe's "The Masque of the Red Death" where Prince Prospero demands that the stranger dressed as the Red Death should remove his mask and robes, only to find nothing underneath.
-Given the recognition of that short story, this might be an inspiration or even a tribute from Chambers to Poe.

 Brian Stableford has pointed out that the story "The Demoiselle d'Ys" was influenced by the stories of Théophile Gautier, such as "Arria Marcella" (1852); both Gautier and Chambers' stories feature a love affair enabled by a supernatural time slip.

-Influence

-The first season of HBO's True Detective television series (2014) revolves around a string of crimes committed by or associated with the elusive "Yellow King", a member of an elite Cajun/Creole cult that appear to have formed their rituals and worship through melding of various elements of folk Catholicism, voudon, and elements from Chambers' book.
-Carcosa is mentioned on numerous occasions; it is later revealed as a former fortress and pirate hideout containing a human skeleton clad in yellow robes.
-Black stars are also prominent in reference and imagery during the series.